Thyke/EnhancedTick/README.md

 - TickAggregator uses Stats system for performance tracking.
 Monitor `STATGROUP_TickAggregator` for detailed performance metrics.
 - The subsystem automatically disables individual tick on registered actors and components to prevent duplicate ticking.

-## Contributing

-We welcome contributions to TickAggregator!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct and the process for submitting pull requests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Support

-For support, please open an issue in the GitHub repository or contact our support team at support@example.com.